Photograph of a well-earned break on a plateau by Nicolas Cool.

 And you put in some effort.
 This effort can be learning, expanding your consciousness, growing your knowledge while you go up there.

-[Spirals Claudia’s hand as if going up a gentle slope around a hill]
+[Spirals Marie’s hand as if going up a gentle slope around a hill]

 And then you’re up there and you get rewarded with a connection to places you’ve visited before.
 And you grow it even more.